South Korea national baseball team

 The South Korean national baseball team (대한민국 야구 국가대표팀), also known as the Blue Wave (푸른물결), is the national baseball team of South Korea.
 It has participated in every edition of the World Baseball Classic (WBC), reaching the finals in 2009, and won the WBSC Premier12 in 2015.
 South Korea also hosted and won the Baseball World Cup in 1982, and has participated in several Summer Olympic Games (winning gold over Cuba in 2008).

-Currently, South Korean baseball is ranked sixth in the WBSC World Rankings.
+Currently, South Korean baseball is ranked fourth in the WBSC World Rankings.
 South Korea's main rival is Japan, which it has met in several WBC, Olympic, and Asian Baseball Championship games.

-Team South Korea will compete in the 2026 World Baseball Classic in March 2026.

 History

-Kim Jae-bak scores for Korea at the 1976 Haarlem Baseball Week.
+Kim Jae-bak scores for South Korea at the 1976 Haarlem Baseball Week.

 South Korea was a founding member of the Baseball Federation of Asia in 1954.
 It played at the inaugural Asian Baseball Championship in Manila, which was also the team's first meeting with archrival Japan (suffering an 0–6 loss).
 Korea won its first victory in the rivalry nine years later, defeating Japan 5–2 at the 1963 Asian Baseball Championship in Seoul.

 South Korea debuted at the 1976 Amateur World Series.
 With the country hosting the 1982 Amateur World Series, the South Korean team scored a dramatic victory over Japan when, trailing 0–2 in the bottom of the eighth, Kim Jae-bak hit a three-run homer off a foul pole.
 South Korea became the first Asian country to win the amateur baseball competition, finishing with an 8–1 record.

 2000 Sydney Olympics

 Since the 2000 Summer Olympic Games in Sydney, professional baseball players have been permitted to play and the South Korean team that was formed was often called the "Korean Dream Team".
-This team won the bronze medal..
+This team won the bronze medal.
 At that time, the top four teams (Cuba, United States, South Korea and Japan) advanced to the semi-finals.
 In the semi-final game, the South Koreans faced the United States team and lost.
 In the bronze medal match, the South Koreans played against the Japanese and won the game 3–1.